Should I start releasing YouTube content? I'm considering it! Vote by subscribing to my presently-empty channel and turning on notifications!

 and any other unnecessary damaging ingredients

-along with supplementation to address nutrient, mineral, and enzymatic deficiencies that typically occur with aging.
+along with supplementation to address nutrient, mineral, and enzymatic deficiencies that typically occur with aging, plus prevent organ-level breakdowns, like macular degeneration.

 Proteolytic enzymes for enhanced breakdown & absorption of macronutrients.